Attict/quill/README.md

 I have finally gotten the foundation finalized, so now it's just a matter of adding each of these features.
 Here is a list of upcoming features:

+*Version 0.2.0*
 * Audio
 * Image Caching
 * LifeCycle Management

+*Version 0.x.0*
+* Local/Push Notifications
+* Admob support (?) - May be in a separate package such as quill-admob
+* Native Game Center support

 ## Suggestions & Feedback